Allen-Synthesis/EuroPi/software/contrib/quantizer.md

 ## Menu Operation

-To switch between the keyboard view and the advanced menu, press the button on the right.
+To switch between the keyboard view and the advanced menu, press button 2.

-In keyboard view, use the left knob to select and note and press the left button to enable/disable it.
+In keyboard view, use knob 1 to select and note and press button 1 to enable/disable it.
 Enabled notes are marked with a small circle near the top of the keyboard.

-In the menu view, use the left knob to scroll through items.
-Use the right knob to scroll through available options for the given item.
-To apply the selection, press the left button.
+In the menu view, use knob 1 to scroll through items.
+Use knob 2 to scroll through available options for the given item.
+To apply the selection, press button 1.

 ### Menu Items